lucky-elsa/Atlas/README.md

 <br>

-1. Changeable between 8 added Characters ( Atlas, Power, Makima, Denji, Zero Two, Chika, Miku, Marin Kitagawa ) and more can be added by user inside `BotCharacters.js` file.
+- Changeable between 8 added Characters ( Atlas, Power, Makima, Denji, Zero Two, Chika, Miku, Marin Kitagawa ) and more can be added by user inside `BotCharacters.js` file.
 Type -charlist to see all characters.
-2. Fully powered by MongoDb ( 3 databases added ).
+- Fully powered by MongoDb ( 3 databases added ).
-3. Self / Public / Private mode.
+- Self / Public / Private mode.
-4. Singe prefix ( "-" ).
+- Singe prefix ( "-" ).
-5. RPG and Economy added ( More coming soon ).
+- RPG and Economy added ( More coming soon ).
-6. Group Chatbot / Dm Chatbot ( Only reply on quoted messages and and be turned off ).
+- Group Chatbot / Dm Chatbot ( Only reply on quoted messages and and be turned off ).
-7. 100+ NSFW commands ( Using my own API ).
+- 100+ NSFW commands ( Using my own API ).
 Visit: [My API Page](https://fantox-api.vercel.app) for more info.
-8. Highest Commaads and Features.
+- Highest Commaads and Features.
-9. User Banning / Group Banning.
+- User Banning / Group Banning.

 <br>

-<h2 align="center"> UserLand Deployment Method(Android no root)
+<h2 align="center"> UserLand Deployment Method ( Android no root )
 </h2>

 #### ✧ Download `UserLand` application from Google Play Store.
 #### ✧ Install `Debian` terminal in userland.
-#### ✧ After installation follow these commands below `one by one` (try not to miss any command to avoid error).
+#### ✧ Rename `.env.example` to `.env` and fill in the required details in `.env` file and `config.js` (Mandatory).

 </p>